 Activities can be small things like taking two close friends out to the garden for a private chat and a cup of tea or it can be a major event like the annual fete.

 Activities are an intrinsic part of life at Laurel Care Home.
 Our ethos is simple, relax and have fun amongst friends or have some one on one time.
 Residents enjoy coming to activities and participating or just watching.
 They are given a calendar at the beginning of the month so they know what to look forward to.
 It gives Residents a reason to get up in the morning.
 Our Activities Team will get to know each resident individually and try to focus the activities around what their past interests are so everyone can enjoy their time doing what they love.
 To see residents laughing and enjoying themselves is the greatest reward.
+We now have our own Laurel Care Home vehicle which we use to take residents out for a drive twice a week.
+It accommodates 2 seated passengers and 1 wheelchair passenger and makes for a fun and jolly trip out to the beach, forest or sometimes around Southampton recalling landmarks and memories.
+All residents who are able to travel have the opportunity to have a trip out and the activities team share this round and vary the destinations.

 The activities our residents enjoy include: